-Leo clubs are an official activity of Lions Clubs International that encourages young men and women to serve others in their community and around the world.
+Leo clubs are a sponsored affiliation of Lions Clubs International that encourages young men and women to serve others in their community and around the world.

 - Leo clubs are sponsored by local lions clubs and may be either school-affiliated or community based.

 - Leo club activities include regular meetings, service projects & social functions.

 - The Leo motto – Leadership, Experience, Opportunity – is fulfilled as members work together in response to the needs of others.

 What’s In it for the Community?

 - Improves quality of life for recipients and givers

 - Opportunity for youth to volunteer service